Abdullah-Jawahir/Job-Portal-WebApp/README.md

 ## Overview

 This project is a Job Portal Web Application designed and developed to provide an efficient and user-friendly platform for both job seekers and employers.
-It offers features such as job listings, applicant management, and seamless communication between candidates and recruiters.
+It offers features such as job listings and applicant management.

 ## Technologies Used